andy-guttridge/tribehub_drf/testing.md

 ### Test 33

-When authenticated as user *family1a* (does not have family admin permission), a POST request with the following JSON (invitations sent to ids corresponding to users *chief1* and *family1b*) should result in the creation of a new event, with the event linked to *family1a's* user id (3),  and tribe id (1).
+When authenticated as user *family1a* (does not have tribe admin permission), a POST request with the following JSON (invitations sent to ids corresponding to users *chief1* and *family1b*) should result in the creation of a new event, with the event linked to *family1a's* user id (3),  and tribe id (1).

 Submitted JSON:
 ```